Restoring TeamCity Data from Backup

 See also details on the directories in the TeamCity Data Directory description.

-Since version 2019.2, TeamCity can automatically restore the backed up data.
-The automatic restoration process also relies on the maintainDB utility, but performs all the necessary operations under the hood.
+TeamCity can automatically restore the backed up data.
+This process relies on the maintainDB utility, but performs all the necessary operations under the hood.
 To restore the backed up files on the first start of the TeamCity server:

-On the TeamCity First Start step of the browser dialog, enter the path to the Data Directory and click Restore from backup.
+On the TeamCity First Start page, enter the path to the Data Directory and click Restore from backup.

 Enter an absolute path to the backup directory on the TeamCity server or upload a ZIP archive with the backed up data.